The Geometry of Representational Failures in Vision Language Models

 \subsection{Concept Vector Distillation}

 A central challenge in mechanistic interpretability is ensuring that a discovered direction $\mathbf{v}_{c} \in \mathbb{R}^{d}$ is functionally relevant to the model's internal computations.
-We identify these directions by comparing two distinct methods: training linear classifiers that separate classes (Supervised Discrimination) and identifying concept class centroids in selected sets of activations (Geometric Distillation).
+We identify these directions by comparing two distinct methods: training linear classifiers probes that separate classes and identifying concept class centroids in selected sets of activations.

-\spara{Supervised Discrimination (Probe-Based).} The discriminative approach identifies directions by training a linear classifier to distinguish between the presence and absence of a concept.
+\spara{Probe-Based Method.} Our first approach identifies directions by training a linear classifier to distinguish between the presence and absence of a concept.
 We adopt a supervised probing approach, a simplified version of the one proposed by~\citet{tenney2018what}.
 We define an attention-based probe parameterized by a learnable direction $\mathbf{u}_{c} \in \mathbb{R}^{d}$ and scalars $b_{att}, w_{out}, b_{out}$.
 For a sequence of token embeddings $\mathbf{H}=(\mathbf{h}_{1},...,\mathbf{h}_{L})$, the probe computes an attention score $\alpha_{t}$ to aggregate a context vector and predict the presence of concept $e$ via a sigmoid projection $\sigma$:

 Under the linear representation hypothesis~ \citep{park2023linear}, the learned attention vector $\hat{\mathbf{v}}_{probe}^{(c)} = \mathbf{u}_c / \|\mathbf{u}_c\|$ serves as the candidate concept vector.
 However, such probes may exploit discriminative shortcuts, identifying hyperplanes that maximize separation on a specific training set but fail to capture the actual, more general representational structure.